 Using DNA markers we have been able to determine that there is an optimum amount of gene duplication that occurs in the best performers and this also varies according to stamina range.
 Too high inbreeding causes negative effects and too low, a lack of positive fixation.

-Inbreeding is beneficial but only when applied under the right circumstances.
+Inbreeding is beneficial but only when applied under appropriate circumstances.
 Through use of DNA assessment a clearer picture can be obtained of how close this can be carried out and whether it should be avoided or increased.

 It is frequently suggested that an increase in prevalence of syndromes such as OCD could be due to increased inbreeding.
 It is possible but it could also be due to a domino effect from nutritional, feeding, supplement or drug use trends or better detection methods.
 Although we haven’t looked at specific veterinary aspects in relation to molecular inbreeding, we have noted that the more outbred horses tend to have more starts, which might be perceived as a function of soundness.

 A lot of questions are raised.
+There are a lot of bases for the AJC to cover and it’s difficult to please all parties with interests.
 It is a positive step for the AJC to be protecting the breed and it’s obviously based on necessary praticality but two significant questions exist genetically:

-Is there a defined demonstration that inbreeding in the breed as a whole a problem and not the way animals are selected and culled?
+Is there a defined demonstration that inbreeding in the breed as a whole is the main problem and not the way animals are selected and culled?

-Would the proposed plan alone prove to be a solution and is it sufficiently objective – scientifically and mathematically derived or arbitrary?
+Would the proposed plan alone prove to be a solution and is it sufficiently objective – scientifically and mathematically?